phaethonp/phaethonp/Regulatory_Credit_Risk_Reports_Platform.md

 * Financial institutions require up-to-date insights on regulatory and credit risk landscapes.

 **Value Added Platform & Services:**
-* A comprehensive suite of automated software tools (APIs) designed to provide financial institutions with up-to-date insights on regulatory and credit risk landscapes.
+* A comprehensive suite of services designed to provide financial institutions with up-to-date insights on regulatory and credit risk landscapes.
 This platform bridges the gap between traditional banking and the digital financial world, ensuring stakeholders remain informed and agile.

 **Reports:**
 * Early Warning Report: Identifying potential risks at early stages.